Paatal Lok: Mythological tropes

 Socio-economic divisions in India are metaphorically compared with the mythological Indian concepts of Svarga, Dharti and Paatal (heaven, earth, and hell).
 Delhi is used as the story-telling playground where Lutyens Delhi is heaven, Vasant Vihar and Noida is the earth while Jamna Paar in East Delhi is hell.
 The climax of the story is also based on the mythological fable of Yudhisthira's dog from the Mahabharata.
 In the closing moments, on an outing with his family, Hathiram Chaudhary spots a stray dog at a distance and tosses his ice-cream to him.
 The ending simply suggests that even after being neck-deep in hell, Hathi has now somehow found his way to "heaven".
 The dog simply serves as an allegory for Hathi's lack of selfishness and righteousness in a world where it's very easy to fall prey to corruption.

 Didactic themes

 The show gives an insight into various forms of discrimination in India, through the perspectives of the four main antagonists – Kabir M, Tope Singh, Vishal "Hathoda" Tyagi and Ronaldo Singh (Cheeni).
 Kabir's backstory serves as a metaphor for religious fanaticism.
 Tope Singh's past revolves all around the toxic conflicts between the upper and lower castes.
-Cheeni's story brings out the issues of child abuse and discrimination against transgenders.
+Cheeni's story brings out the issues of child abuse and discrimination against transgender people.
 Hathoda Tyagi's background gives insight into the abysmal state of women safety in rural India.